mukulsinghal001/Web-Scraper-SEO/README.md

 ## What You Can Extract?

-The Meta Tags which you can extract using this scraper are: Page Title (Length of Title), H1 (Length of H1), H2, Meta Description (Length of Meta Description), Meta Keywords, Alt Image Tags, Anchor Text & Internal Links
+The Meta Tags which you can extract using this scraper are:

+1) Page Title (Length of Title)

+2) H1 (Length of H1)

+3) H2

+4) Meta Description (Length of Meta Description)

+5) Meta Keywords

+6) Alt Image Tags

+7) Anchor Text

+8) Internal Links

 Please try and let me know if you liked it..!!!!